-Paymaster feature is still currently in beta and only available by invite.
-If you're interested in access, please contact us.
+Paymaster feature is currently in a limited access phase and only available by invite.
+If you’re interested in access, please contact us.

 Click on “Add Policy” and follow the steps within the policy creation screen.